kaisenlinux/manpages-dev/packages/nc.md

         [-W recvlimit] [-w timeout] [-X proxy_protocol] [-x proxy_address[:port]] [destination] [port]

 DESCRIPTION
      The nc (or netcat) utility is used for just about anything under the sun involving TCP, UDP, or UNIX-domain sockets.
-It can open TCP connections, send UDP packets, listen on arbitrary
-     TCP and UDP ports, do port scanning, and deal with both IPv4 and IPv6.
-Unlike telnet(1), nc scripts nicely, and separates error messages onto standard error instead of sending them to standard output, as telnet(1) does with some.
+It can open TCP connections, send UDP packets, listen on arbi‐ trary TCP and UDP ports, do port scanning, and deal with both IPv4 and IPv6.
+Unlike telnet(1), nc scripts nicely, and separates error messages onto standard error instead of send‐ ing them to standard output, as telnet(1) does with some.

      Common uses include: